bradsec/kdarkzsh/README.md

 - Download [debian.zshrc](https://github.com/bradsec/zsh/blob/main/debian.zshrc) and rename as `.zshrc` in the user home path `~/.zshrc`.
 - Logout or reload the .zshrc by running `source ~/.zshrc`
+  - Sometimes `source .zshrc` does not cause shell changes to take affect.
+In this case logout and log back in.

 #### Change console font
 `sudo dpkg-reconfigure console-setup` try `TerminusBold` `10x20`